ssdatar/compciv-2016/projects/gender-detector-data/README.md

 ### Past research and articles

-An [interview of Tom DeCaigny](http://ebar.com/news/article.php?sec=news&article=71373) on how he is fighting to fund individual artists in a city that is increasingly expensive to live in for artists.
+An [interview of Tom DeCaigny](http://ebar.com/news/article.php?sec=news&article=71373), the director of the Commission, on how he is fighting to fund individual artists in a city that is increasingly expensive to live in for artists.

 I want to see how the grants are given out, just to glean if there is any particular preference to one gender or the other -- or even if one gender has more artists than the other.